Dlloydev/sTune/README.md

 - `outputStep` is the stepped output value used for sample 13 to test completion.

+- after test completion, the setup can be updated for the next test and `tuner.Configure()` can be called again.

 #### Inflection Point Test

 - The `outputStep` value is applied after 12 samples and inflection point discovery begins.